GAPinDNNs/gapindnns.github.io/README.md

 ### Best done by Philipp

-- tags for publications which filter where to appear on research page
 - Include bibtex copy field.
 - Add courses collection with own pages as well
     - Courses should have link to canvas page